crashtest00/cicd-sandbox/README.md

 * [ ] Do 2 release tests to ensure PROD is updated
 * [ ] Abstract the whole mess to a simple easy launchable app framework

+## 11/13/2021
+* Changing directions again to follow [this tutorial](https://www.youtube.com/watch?v=_CBYbEGvxYY)
+* Plan is to develop from scratch in a docker container.
+Paradigm will be that the mono repo will live in a folder and code will be developed inside docker containers to avoid sys configs from creating additional headaches.
+The docker container will be hosted in the cloud and synced.
+If Docker can handle the env reqs, package.json should be able to handle most/everything else.

 ## 11/12/2021 Developing React Native Web in Container Notes
 * Worked off [this tutorial](https://www.rockyourcode.com/how-to-run-react-native-expo-web-in-a-docker-container/)
 * Had an NPM issue that was resolved with `npm cache clean --force` but probably could/should use `npm cache verify`